Jicarilla Service Unit

 About the facility:

-The Jicarilla Service Unit also known as the Jicarilla Apache Health Care Facility is the one of the newest Service Units in the Albuquerque Area and is located in Dulce, New Mexico.
+The Jicarilla Service Unit also known as the Jicarilla Apache Health Care Facility is located in Dulce, New Mexico.
 The Jicarilla Service Unit serves primarily the members of the Jicarilla Apache Nation with a service population of over 4,000 patients but also serves other tribes as well.
-Nzhonachi'idle'ee translated in the Jicarilla Apache language as "a place to get well" is the tribal name of the clinic. is accredited by Accreditation Association for Ambulatory Health Care, Inc. (AAAHC).
+Nzhonachi'idle'ee translated in the Jicarilla Apache language as "a place to get well" is the tribal name of the clinic.
+The clinic is accredited by Accreditation Association for Ambulatory Health Care, Inc. (AAAHC).

 The Clinic is open Monday through Friday, with after-hour services provided by the Jicarilla Apache Nation Emergency Medical Service as well as a 24/7 Nurse triage telephone line.
 Patients requiring inpatient services are transported to hospitals that are approximately 100 miles away.

-As an Improving Patient Care site, a certified Patient Centered Medical Home and a strong supporter of electronic health care systems, JSU consists of a very dedicated staff working together with local community programs at all levels to focus on health promotion and disease prevention activities.
+The Clinic is a Patient-Centered Medical Home and a Certified Dental Home, JSU has dedicated staff working together with local community programs at all levels to focus on health promotion and disease prevention activities.

 Well Child Care